avgsurfman/ros2pidocs/installation-notes.md

 3.)
 Connect the Raspberry Pi Peripherals to set up the connection

-	Warning: Do not connect the RPI to HEI networks like Eduroam, the network is extermely obtrusive as it blocks RPI/Debian repositories as well as StackOverflow and StackExchange.
-It is impossible to netinstall please check whether your network administator is blocking Cloudflare's DNS via 1.1.1.1 debug website
+> [!WARNING] Do not connect the RPI to HEI networks like Eduroam, the network is extermely obtrusive, as it blocks
+> RPI/Debian repositories, as well as StackOverflow and StackExchange.
+It is impossible to netinstall
+> RPI OS on Eduroam.

+Connect the Ethernet with RJ45 connector if needed.
+It will make it possible to netinstall[^2], which is easier than the listed installation method.

 4.)
 Set up ssh, internet connection and camera using raspi-config: